 - The Scholar's Mate, or Shepherd's Mate, is another beginner's mistake that, unlike the Fool's Mate, is extremely common.

 - Although it's rare, there have been games at the master level where a check was answered by a checkmate.
-Chessgames.com lists six such games between 1850 and 2002.
+Even computers can fall for this one.

-- The Immortal Game, famously referenced in Blade Runner, culminated with the sacrifice of a queen leading to check mate 1 move later.
+- The Immortal Game, referenced in Blade Runner, culminated with the sacrifice of a queen leading to check mate one move later.